top of page

 Embracing Experiential and Immersive Keynotes (90-120 Mins)

-Experiential keynotes transcend the traditional lecture format and the constraints of classic keynotes by adding more advanced storytelling techniques, advanced stagecraft, and some light interactive elements.
-This fusion cultivates an immersive environment, invigorating attendees with a more dynamic and participatory experience.
-By directly involving the audience in the narrative or challenge at hand, retention and enthusiasm are markedly enhanced.
+Experiential keynotes transcend the traditional lecture format and the constraints of classic keynotes by adding state-of-the-art storytelling techniques, advanced stagecraft, and light yet powerful interactive elements.
+This fusion cultivates an immersive learning environment, inviting attendees to open up and be more receptive and responsive to big ideas and invigorating attendees with a more participatory experience.
+By directly involving the audience in the narrative, I aim to boost both retention and momentum.

 Rather than being mere observers, attendees become integral to the experience – the nucleus around which the entire session revolves.
-It’s a strategic shift from passively absorbing content to actively engaging with it, and when executed professionally, it intensifies the learning curve, making concepts stick with an almost visceral force.
+I am enacting an intentional shift from attendees passively absorbing content to actively engaging with it.
+When executed professionally, it intensifies the learning curve, making transformative ideas and bold concepts stick with a more visceral force.

-Longer than the conventional keynote—because the immersive and experiential aspects can allow for greater involvement, which means people can stay tuned for longer without zoning out or getting overwhelmed/bored—this format has considerable advantages over the conventional keynote.
+Longer than the conventional keynote—because the immersive and experiential aspects can allow for greater involvement, which means people can stay tuned for longer without zoning out or getting overwhelmed/bored (or a painful butt)—this format has considerable advantages over the conventional keynote.

 When To Book An Experiential Keynote Speaker

-I particularly recommend experiential keynotes to clients and bookers (event producers and speaker bureau staff, who can really help to make successful outcomes happen) for in-company events where there is a clear and ambitious goal for the gathering.
-However, I have also delivered them to great success with conferences and membership meet-ups, as well as at sales events designed to engage clients to buy.
+I particularly recommend experiential keynotes to clients and bookers (event producers and speaker bureau staff, who can help make successful outcomes happen) for in-company events—particularly senior leader gatherings—with a clear and ambitious goal for the gathering.
+However, I have also successfully delivered them at conferences, association membership meet-ups, and user conferences/customer sales events.
+I even did one to great acclaim for the UK's defense industry with the MOD.

 With greater length comes the potential for greater depth and more intense impact.
-This means that I can weave a story that explores and seeks to resolve a complex topic without forcing simplicity onto human challenges, which undermines the possibility of my tools and thinking helping solve them.
-This experience infuses a dynamic vigor into the collective conscience and helps solve the pain points and relieve the anxieties of the audience.
+This means I can weave a story that explores and seeks to resolve a nuanced topic without forcing simplicity onto complex business challenges.
+The experiential, interactive, or immersive keynote fosters aliveness in the group, which can be leveraged after the keynote to improve team bonding, relieve anxieties and tensions, and turbo-charge strategic breakthroughs.

-The experiential keynote still needs profound narrative discipline.
-But it also requires the creation, testing, and optimization (over scores of experiments) of “risky” experiential elements like engaging questions, playful but potent provocations, some kind of collective intelligence activities (like polling), games, visualizations, and surprise elements.
-Without testing and refining, it can easily go wrong!
+Buyer Beware: The experiential keynote needs profound narrative discipline.
+It can't be a loose and chaotic wimbling wander through ideas; otherwise, it won't land.
+It also requires a speaker who has spent years creating, testing, and optimizing“risky” experiential elements like engaging questions, playful but potent provocations, collective intelligence activities (like polling), games, visualizations, practices, tools, and surprise elements.
+Without such testing and refining, it can easily go wrong!

-While most people in any area of business can be trained to deliver a single 45-minute keynote competently, going beyond this format requires a level of depth, maturity, confidence, and competence that takes much practice, a lot of stumbling-humbling, and mastery.
+While most people in any business area can be trained to deliver a single 45-minute keynote competently, going beyond this format requires a level of depth, maturity, confidence, and stagecraft that takes much practice, a lot of stumbling-humbling, and mastery.

 How To Get An Experiential or Immersive Keynote Right